rsdoiel/antenna/socal_north.md

 ---

-## Safety is part of a Metro ambassador's job.
-How did a man facing sex assault charge get hired?
+## How did a man facing sexual assault charges get hired as an LA Metro ambassador?

-date: 2025-05-22, updated: 2025-05-22, from: The LAist
+date: 2025-05-22, updated: 2025-05-23, from: The LAist

-The man, now serving four years in prison on a sexual assault conviction, was arrested in his uniform on suspicion of attempting another sexual assault on a woman he allegedly met working at Union Station.
+After he was hired, the man was arrested in his uniform on suspicion of attempting another sexual assault He's serving a four-year prison sentence in the first case.

 <br>